-Added to 243 cookbooks
+Added to 252 cookbooks

 This recipe has been viewed 228283 times

-A nutritious treat for to-be moms, as the winning combo of sesame seeds and jaggery gives a good boost of iron, which is required to maintain healthy haemoglobin levels.
+This til chikki is a nutritious treat for to-be moms, as the winning combo of sesame seeds and jaggery gives a good boost of iron, which is required to maintain healthy haemoglobin levels.
+A good amount of iron in the body ensures a proper supply of oxygen and nutrients to the baby.
 Pop a Til Chikki into your mouth whenever you feel nauseous, and you are sure to feel better instantly.

 - Switch off the flame, add the roasted sesame seeds and mix very well.

 - When the mixture is ready, put the entire mixture over the back of a greased thali or a smooth stone surface.
 Roll it out thinly into a 200 mm.
 (8”) diameter circle using a greased rolling pin.

 - Cut them into 38 mm.
 (1. 5’’×1.
 5’’) square pieces using a sharp knife.

 - Allow the til chikki to cool completely.
 Once cooled, store the til chikki in an air-tight container.

 Til Chikki Video by Tarla Dalal